effektif/user-docs/docs/process-builder/triggers.rst

 ^^^^^^^^^^^^^^

 A manual trigger gives you the simplest way to start a process.
-With a manual trigger, you start processes manually in Effektif, by selecting `Start new case` and then selecting the process to start.
+With a manual trigger, you start processes manually in Signavio Workflow, by selecting `Start new case` and then selecting the process to start.